nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Similar to other attributes of a `Person`, the `UserType` of a `Person` can be edited via the `edit` command.
 A `Person` can be changed from a `buyer` to a `seller` & vice versa.
 This can be done with the command: `edit INDEX t/seller`

+## Statistics feature/Window
+The `stats` opens a new `StatisticsWindow` that displays a pie chart with the information of the number of sellers & buyers in the 5 different regions namely {North, South, East, West, Central}.

+This allows the user to be visualize his/her client's data to make better business decisions.

 # Documentation, logging, testing, configuration, dev-ops

 This is how we do our [documentation](https://se-education.org/addressbook-level3/Documentation.html).